DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry documents the completion of a quiz on the Bootstrap framework.
 The student correctly identified that Bootstrap is primarily used for creating responsive and mobile-first websites.
 This confirms a foundational understanding of the framework's purpose, which is a key concept in modern front-end development.

 ---

+#### SUBSECTION C: INTRO TO BOOTSTRAP 2

+### Course Step Number: 503

+### Date Researched: 2025-08-13

+### Robust Summary of Best Practices and Modernization

+This entry documents a structural step in the course, introducing the student to the second part of the Bootstrap tutorial.
+It provides an organizational overview of the next lessons, preparing the student to watch a video tutorial on Bootstrap and then complete a quiz to test their knowledge.

+---